zendframework/maintainers/LTS-WORKFLOW.md

 Note that you should **exclude** any components that were involved in the patch; those should already be tagged.

 Verify that the process finished successfully; if it did not, find out what went wrong.
+When it completes successfully, it will print out the new release version tagged.

 To push all LTS repos, use the `lts-components` target of the `bin/maintainers.php` command: